Click Fraud Protection Healthcare Fraud Lawyers | Report Medical Billing Fraud | Fraud Fighters

 Upcoding & Unbundling

-Medicare and Medicaid offer healthcare providers reimbursement for medical services and procedures rendered to and performed on patients.
+Medicare and Medicaid offer healthcare providers reimbursement for medical services and procedures performed on eligible patients.
 Healthcare providers are responsible for reporting what services were rendered to a patient using “codes” that indicate to insurance how much to reimburse for the cost of the care.
 Upcoding occurs when a healthcare provider reports a code for a procedure that is more expensive and which was not actually performed.
-They do this to receive more funds from Medicaid and Medicare than they are actually owed.
+They do this to try to receive more funds from Medicaid and Medicare than they are actually owed.

 Billing for Unnecessary Medical Services